clronniema/wattenberger-kumiko-qgis/README.md

 ## Applying the SVGs

+You may find sample style files (.xml) in the [*example*](https://github.com/clronniema/qgis-kumiko-svg/blob/master/example/) folder and try out the styles.
+The styles are being reviewed in QGIS Style, hopefully they will be approved soon.
+Refer to this section of the [Importing Items](https://docs.qgis.org/3.16/en/docs/user_manual/style_library/style_manager.html#importing-items) section of documentation on importing styles.

-You may download the SVGs from this repository and register a folder for QGIS to search for SVGs.
-To do so, refer to this [QGIS Documentation](https://docs.qgis.org/3.16/en/docs/user_manual/introduction/qgis_configuration.html#svg-paths).
+Another way is to download the SVGs from this repository and register a folder for QGIS to search for SVGs.
+To do so, refer to this section of the [System Settings](https://docs.qgis.org/3.16/en/docs/user_manual/introduction/qgis_configuration.html#svg-paths) section of the documentation.

-You may also go to one of the SVGs in this repository, then go to RAW to obtain a link like *https://raw.githubusercontent.com/clronniema/qgis-kumiko-svg/master/qgis-kumiko/f.svg*.
-Use this link as your link to SVG.
-This is also the approach in the prepared style file examples.
+You may also scroll up in this readme and click the thumbnails of kumikos.
+Copy the link (i.e. *https://raw.githubusercontent.com/clronniema/qgis-kumiko-svg/master/qgis-kumiko/f.svg*), use this link as your link to SVG.

 Feel free to experiment with the **rotation** field as well, you may be surprised with the result!